php-http/documentation/docs/httplug.md

 1. Usage in a project
 2. Usage in a reusable package

-In both cases, the client provides a `sendRequest` method to send a PSR-7 `RequestInterface` and returns a PSR-7 `ResponseInterface` or throws an exception that implements `Http\Client\Exception`.
+In both cases, the `Http\Client\HttpClient` provides a `sendRequest` method to send a PSR-7 `RequestInterface` and returns a PSR-7 `ResponseInterface` or throws an exception that implements `Http\Client\Exception`.

-There is also the HttpAsyncClient, available in [php-http/httplug-async](https://packagist.org/packages/php-http/httplug-async), which provides the `sendAsyncRequest` method to send a request asynchronously and returns a `Http\Client\Promise`.
+There is also the `Http\Client\HttpAsyncClient`, available in [php-http/httplug-async](https://packagist.org/packages/php-http/httplug-async), which provides the `sendAsyncRequest` method to send a request asynchronously and returns a `Http\Client\Promise`.
 It can be used later to retrieve a PSR-7 `ResponseInterface` or an exception that implements `Http\Client\Exception`.